DSC-kimathi/Android-Begginer-Series/README.md

 # Android-Begginer-Series
-Contains a series of Android Beginner Apps
+Contains a series of Android Beginner Apps,
 Part of the @DSC-kimathi, a tech empowerment forum by Google